 Paris may not look especially kid-friendly at first glance.
-There are those tiresome metro tunnels and stairs that require hauling strollers up and down, up and down.
+There are those tiresome metro tunnels and stairs that require hauling strollers up and down.
 There's the endless list of cultural attractions that seem a bit daunting, especially for younger children.
 The first impression for most is that the city seems built primarily for culturally savvy adults.
 But visiting Paris with the young ones in tow doesn't need to be a headache: there are plenty of great things to do with young visitors.
-It's just a matter of planning your vacation around a few attractions that you're likely to enjoy-- and in most case, learn from, too.
+It's just a matter of planning your vacation around a few attractions that you're likely to enjoy—and in most case, learn from, too.

 Parisian state parks are known for their stately, impeccably groomed and presented lanes, lawns, and flora, but they are also wonderful places to play and discover.
 From old-world pastimes like sailing toy boats at the Jardin du Luxembourg, riding ponies and enjoying vintage puppet shows, to fun and games on sleek, mentally stimulating new playgrounds, the city's parks and gardens can provide an ideal opportunity for parents to relax a bit while the kids let loose.